The Safari Awards

 In particular, you must always contact the DPO in the following circumstances:

-(h) if you need any assistance dealing with any rights invoked by a Data Subject (see Section [12]);
+- if you need any assistance dealing with any rights invoked by a Data Subject (see Section [12] below);

-(i) whenever you are engaging in a significant new, or change in, Processing activity which is likely to require a DPIA (see Section [13.4] below) or plan to use Personal Data for purposes others than what it was collected for;
+- whenever you are engaging in a significant new, or change in, Processing activity which is likely to require a DPIA (see Section [13.4] below) or plan to use Personal Data for purposes other than what it was collected for;

-(j) If you plan to undertake any activities involving Automated Processing including profiling or Automated Decision-Making (see Section [13.5] below);
+- if you plan to undertake any activities involving Automated Processing, including profiling or Automated Decision-Making (see Section [13.5] below);

-(k) If you need help complying with applicable law when carrying out direct marketing activities (see Section [13.6] below); or
+- if you need help complying with applicable law when carrying out direct marketing activities (see Section [13.6] below);

 4. PERSONAL DATA PROTECTION PRINCIPLES